Disgruntled firms heap scorn on Nunavut government contracting practices

 “For the sake of one per cent difference, I see southern carriers, who create no employment in the North, no long-term interest whatsoever in the North, yet the government gives contracts to southern carriers and gives us no preferential treatment, despite bending over backwards to be part of the economy in Nunavut,” Friesen said.

-Dewar replied the NNI policy is constitutionally protected in Nunavut and the GN must adhere to Inuit-ownership requirements as established by law.
+Dewar described the NNI policy as “constitutionally protected in Nunavut” and the GN must adhere to Inuit-ownership requirements as established by law.

 “I would think if you’re up here, you have all your infrastructure, your crews, technology, investments, your building and facilities.
 Is it not possible that you would not be able to put in a bid significantly more competitive than someone who does not have the same facilities you have?”
 Dewar said.